-- If you don’t like the idea of a web form, the templates seem to be available publically, too.
+If you don’t like the idea of a web form, the templates seem to be available publicly, too.
 These seem to have roughly the info as the DMPTuuli web forms.

 Why do they want DMPs?
 What should it include?
 Answering these will help you to know what to write, since there is not near enough room to make a plan that contains everything you need to know personally.:

 For storage, organization, confidentiality, etc, you can say you will follow the Science-IT data management policy.
-This isn’t requirements for you, but the default services we offer for data storage (designed to keep data safe and secure, and uuushareable).
+This isn’t requirements for you, but the default services we offer for data storage (designed to keep data safe and secure, and shareable).
 It also sounds good to say. (see the outline)

 You can see the Academy’s detailed info in their supplement.
 This guide isn’t to replace their guidelines (there is a lot there that isn’t duplicated here), but make it clear what the Aalto correspondences are.
 You can also see the Aalto guidelines, but this is also a bit abstract to be immediately usable.

 With all the time spent on writing your plan, don’t forget to do something useful, too.

 No specific extra advice here - see academy guidelines.

 For identifiable human data, say that you will follow the Aalto personal data policy.
 In particular, data will only be stored only on systems meeting the Aalto guidelines for personal data storage.
 Preferable, store this on the department network drives only - not on personal computers.
 You can request ethical evaluation from the Aalto Research Ethics Committee.
 Is Finland, this is required in quite few cases, but publishers are requiring this more and more often.
 Thus, you may want to check your journal requirements and request ethical evaluation anyway.